19hours/sg-statutes/Acts/Immigration Act.md

 (b) after being informed by an immigration officer that he is prohibited from entering Singapore, either disembarks in Singapore or refuses or neglects to return immediately to his vessel, as the case may be; or

-(c) being the master, owner, agent or charterer of a vessel, permits any person to disembark in Singapore, or refuses to re-embark any person, after being informed by an immigration officer that the person is prohibited from entering Singapore or that the person has refused or neglected to appear before an immigration officer as required by subsection (1) or that he had left the place of examination without or otherwise than in accordance with the authorisation of that officer,
+(c) being the master, owner, agent or charterer of a vessel, permits any person to disembark in Singapore or refuses to re-embark any person, or refuses or neglects to remove the person from Singapore in accordance with subsection (3), after being informed by an immigration officer that the person is prohibited from entering Singapore or that the person has refused or neglected to appear before an immigration officer as required by subsection (1) or that he had left the place of examination without or otherwise than in accordance with the authorisation of that officer,

+[Act 18 of 2012 wef 19/12/2012]

 shall each be guilty of an offence and shall be liable on conviction to a fine not exceeding $4,000 or to imprisonment for a term not exceeding 12 months or to both.

 [38/93; 53/2004]

-(5) Where any person either disembarks in Singapore or refuses or neglects to return to his vessel in contravention of this section, an immigration officer may require that person to return to his vessel and may take such steps, including the use of force, as may be reasonably necessary to compel that person to return, and the master, owner, agent or charterer of the vessel shall be bound to re-embark that person and to remove him from Singapore.
+(5) Where any person either disembarks in Singapore or refuses or neglects to return to his vessel in contravention of this section or to board such other vessel as may be directed by an immigration officer, the immigration officer or any police officer may require that person to return to his vessel or board such other vessel and may take such steps, including the use of force, as may be reasonably necessary to compel that person to return or board, as the case may be, and the master, owner, agent or charterer of the relevant vessel shall be bound to re-embark or embark, as the case may be, that person and to remove him from Singapore.

-[38/93]
+[Act 18 of 2012 wef 19/12/2012]

 (6) The master, owner, agent or charterer of a vessel may use such force as may be reasonably necessary to enable him to comply with subsections (3) and (5).